| Title: | Workflow for Open Reproducible Code in Science |

 rise to values out of range of the original data.

-Or users could call sample
+Or users could call sample as a predict_expression to bootstrap

 each variable, a very quick solution that maintains univariate distributions